 b.
 Use Easy Deep Links to Retarget Mobile Users

 Offering discounts to Amazon customers can help increase your traffic and sales.
-But did you know that you can also retarget mobile users who clicked your Amazon coupons and promo codes?
+But did you know that you can also retarget telephone users who clicked your Amazon coupons and promo codes?

 To do this, use JotURL’s Easy Deep Link feature to generate the links and give these away to mobile users via Telegram communities or other mobile messaging apps.
-You can send them straight to your Amazon product page, and if they don’t buy or abandon their cart, you can retarget them in your next remarketing campaign.
+You can send them straight to your Amazon product page, and if they don’t buy or abandon their shopping cart, you can retarget them in your next remarketing campaign.
+And you can do this also without their phone numbers.

 c.
 Use One Tracking Link for Up to Five Remarketing Pixels/Codes